-Undergraduates

-(Based on Attempted Courses)
+Undergraduates (Based on Attempted Courses)

 Cum.
 Attempted Hrs.
+Cumulative GPA Actually Completed

+0-32 Hours 1.00 67%

+33-64 Hours 1.50 67%

-0-32 Hours 33-64 Hours 65-above Hours Cumulative GPA 1.00 1.50 2.00 Actually Completed 67% 67% 67%
+65-above Hours 2.00 67%

-05-above froms Graduate Students 0770

-0-36 Hours 3.00 67%
+Graduate Students 22 0-36 Hours

 Arlington Baptist University reserves the right to deny any student access to financial aid if the student does not successfully complete any courses during a particular term (fall, spring, or summer) even if the student meets the quantitative and/or qualitative standards stated in the chart above.
 In this case, the student is not denied enrollment in future terms; however, the student will not be allowed to use financial aid through ABU until the student can show academic progress.
 This academic progress can be shown by completing course work at ABU or through another institution.
-Students may also be denied attendance and financial aid due to previous criminal activity.
 An exception to this policy of denying aid may be made in the case of a student who was dismissed for disciplinary reasons and who was issued grades of WP (withdraw passing) and/or WF (withdraw failing) in each course for the term in which he/she was dismissed.